Yomi Adegoke: Slay in Your Lane

 Adegoke collaborated with Elizabeth Uviebinené to write Slay in Your Lane: The Black Girl Bible.
 Nine publishers fought for the rights to the book, with Adegoke and Uviebinené winning five-figure sums.
 It was published by 4th Estate (HarperCollins) in 2018.
 It was described as a "guide to life for a generation of black women".
 To write the book, Adegoke and Uviebinené interviewed several accomplished black women, including Malorie Blackman, Denise Lewis, jamelia, Laura Mvula, Clara Amfo, Karen Blackett, June Sarpong, Margaret Busby and Estelle.
 The book covers work, education, money, dating and health, as well as media representation of black women.
 It was selected by BBC Radio 4 as Book of the Week in July 2018.
 They discussed the book at the Southbank Centre for the London Literature Festival.
 The pair have discussed the success of the book widely, in mainstream media and public discussions.
 Complementing the book, in April 2020 Adegoke and Uviebinené launched the Slay in Your Lane: The Podcast, which continued the analysis of news and popular culture topics from a black British female perspective.

 The List

-In 2023, Adegoke published her debut novel, The List, with 4th Estate books (HarperCollins).
+In 2023, Adegoke published her debut novel, The List, with 4th Estate books (an imprint of HarperCollins).
 The book follows internet famous couple Ola and Michael in the run up to their wedding, and how their relationship is affected when Michael's name is included on anonymously curated online list of abusers.
-It was an instant Sunday Times Bestseller and nominated for two British Book Awards, as well as being selected as a Good Morning America book club choice.
+The novel explores the gray areas of internet culture and accountability frameworks.
+It was shortlisted for the British Book Awards, as well as being selected as a Good Morning America book club choice.
 In 2023, it was announced that Adegoke would be creating and executive producing a TV adaptation of the book with HBO Max, the BBC and A24.